Ozziehman/WasteWatch/README.md

 }
 ```
 2. Make sure that in the `Program.cs` the string entered into the connection matches your desired connectionstring in the `appsettings.json`:
-3. Run update-database in the nuget console.
+3. Run update-database in the package manager console to build the database.

 ## Usage